 B. The term “Firm” as used herein includes all officers, directors, employees, agents, subcontractors, assignees or representatives of the Firm.

-The Firm shall keep all Confidential Information in a secure location within the Firm’s offices.
+The Firm shall keep all Confidential Information in a secure location.
 The UCEDA shall have the right, but not the obligation, to enter the Firm’s offices in order to inspect the arrangements of the Firm for keeping Confidential Information secure.
 The UCEDA’s inspection, or its failure to inspect, shall not relieve the Firm of its responsibilities pursuant to this Article 8.

-The Firm shall hold Confidential Information in trust and confidence, and shall not disclose Confidential Information, or any portion thereof, to anyone other than the UCEDA, without the prior written consent of the Board of Directors, and shall not use Confidential Information, or any portion thereof, for any purpose whatsoever except in connection with its performance of the Services under this Agreement.
+The Firm shall hold Confidential Information in trust and confidence, and shall not disclose Confidential Information, or any portion or derivative thereof, to anyone other than the UCEDA, without the prior written consent of the UCEDA Board of Directors, not to be unreasonably withheld.
+The aforementioned notwithstanding, the Firm shall be allowed to use Confidential Information in connection with its performance of the Services under this Agreement.

 The Firm shall notify the UCEDA immediately upon its receipt of any request by anyone other than the UCEDA for, or any inquiry related to, Confidential Information.
 The Firm is not prohibited from disclosing portions of Confidential Information if, and to the extent that: (i) such portions have become generally available to the public other than by an act or omission of the Firm, or (ii) disclosure of such portions is required by subpoena, warrant or court order; provided, however, that in the event anyone other than the UCEDA requests all or a portion of Confidential Information, the Firm shall oppose such request and cooperate with the UCEDA in obtaining a protective order or other appropriate remedy, unless and until the Board of Directors, upon consultation with UCEDA’s counsel, in writing, waives compliance with the provisions of this Article 8, or determines that disclosure is legally required.
 In the event that such protective order or other remedy is not obtained, or the UCEDA waives compliance with this Article 8 or determines that such disclosure is legally required, the Firm shall disclose only such portions of Confidential Information that, in the opinion of the UCEDA’s counsel, the Firm is legally required to disclose, and the Firm shall use its best efforts to obtain from the party to whom Confidential Information is disclosed, written assurance that confidential treatment will be given to any such Confidential Information disclosed, to the extent permitted by law.

+For clarity, nothing in this Agreement shall in any way limit the ability of the Firm to perform any other Services for its own account to parties introduced to it by UCEDA.

 ARTICLE 9 – OWNERSHIP OF CONFIDENTIAL INFORMATION